Saline Grace: 2013 up to the present

-Until nowadays, Saline Grace have set great store by the use of almost exclusively acoustic instruments that seem to hail from an antique musical instruments shop.
-The extraordinarily filigree guitar style with its wistful slide techniques, mandolin-like ornaments, fingerstyle parts or 1960’s twang sounds is recognisably Ricardo Hoffmann’s, who knows to create pictorial synaesthesias, raising nightly panoramas from imaginatively enraptured roadmovies.
-His quite sophisticated, in English written lyrics reflect frequently anthropo-philosophical backgrounds and are full of symbolism.
-Subtly woven into a sound stage, mainly consisting of piano, organ, concertina, banjo, violin, accentuated drums, not uncommonly played with brushes, as well as Ines Hoffmann’s deeply resonating bass, the arrangements draw marvellously attention to the emotional baritone of Ricardo Hoffmann who reminds occasionally on singer like Nick Cave or Leonard Cohen.

 Band's name

 The mental nearness to the water, explicitly to the origin of earthly existence - our world’s oceans, was already the idea behind Saline Grace’s precursor, Nobility Of Salt.
 Thus the common thread was consequently continued.
 "Tied to that saline grace of a noble but fragile ocean," states Ricardo Hoffmann in 'The Valley' on Saline Grace's debut album‚ Border Town Shades, whereby this line was conducive to finding the band's name.